TheKevSter35/real-time-web-1920/README.md

 ### RAWG

-RAWG have alot information about games.
+This is a huge database with information about games and everything relevant.

 * Ratelimit: Unknown
 * KEY: no key required